 Informant was a 19 year old male student who I chatted with during our Russian Modern Art class.
 He’s a Film and Television Production Major.

-Collector: Ookay…wow.
-So who told you this joke?
+Collector: Where did you hear this joke?

 Informant: This story was told to me by my girlfriend during lunch one day.
 We were telling jokes to one another, and she told me this one.